 - Enter the Tenant Domain Name, Application ID, and Application Key from your Azure AD configuration.

-- Click Azure Connect and follow the prompts.
+- Click on Azure Connect and authenticate using OAuth.

 In this part of the setup, you will specify the groups you want to sync between BMS and Azure AD.
 From Azure, you will need: